jonasjohansson/11.igem.se/pages/wiki/about/attributions.md

 **Gunaratna Kuttuva Rajarao**.
 Responsible for the BSL-I lab at KTH Royal Institute of Technology.
 Provided safety training and access to the course lab and advised us on our project design.

 **AlbaNova Researchers**.
-D**epartment of Protein Technology at KTH Royal Institute of Technology**.
+Department of Protein Technology at KTH Royal Institute of Technology.
 Gave us technical support, daily motivation, critical evaluation of our results, and sometimes provided us with some missing reagents.

 ## Human Practices Support